HurricaneSKC/currency-conversion-tool/README.md

 To run locally

-Use Node v 20.12 or above
+Use Node v 20.12 or above, if any issues use latest LTS https://nodejs.org/en/download
 ```
 git clone https://github.com/HurricaneSKC/currency-conversion-tool.git
 ```